IBM/IBM-Z-zOS/CONTRIBUTING.md

 ### Fixing bugs

-If you would like to report a bug, please [raise an issue](https://github.com/IBM/IBM-Z-zOS/issues).
+If you would like to report a bug or vulnerability, please [raise an issue](https://github.com/IBM/IBM-Z-zOS/issues).

 ### Merge approval